Carotenoid complex: New mode of action – tissue oxygenation

 Carotenoids, in their complexes with other bioactive molecules, can not only improve their bioavailability and facilitate targeted delivery, but themselves have important biological and therapeutic properties.
 Since they can protect lipid structures from oxidative damage, they can protect their functions as well.
 One of the important roles of plasma lipoproteins is their ability to transport molecular oxygen into interstitial or intracellular fluid.

 Reduction of the oxygen carrying capacity of these particles leads to a reduction in oxygen supply to tissues and in severe cases contributes to development of tissue hypoxia.
 Carotenoids, by helping to maintain the crystalline structure not only of plasma lipoproteins but also cellular membranes and intracellular lipid droplets, can support their oxygen carrying / holding capacity.
 This could be important for aerobic respiration and mitochondrial ATP synthesis on the cellular level and as a part of anti-hypoxia treatment on the tissue and organ level.

 Therefore, formation of complexes of carotenoids with bioactive molecules may not only improve their own efficacy, but add a new tissue oxygenation modality, which can synergistically benefit supplementation or therapeutic objectives.

 LycoD3

 LycoD3 is a complex of lycopene with vitamin D3, or cholecalciferol.
-This vitamin is very important not only for the control of calcium metabolism metabolism but also for the support of immune system and inflammation.
+This vitamin is very important not only for the control of calcium metabolism but also for the support of immune system and inflammation.
 Therefore, treatment of D3 deficiencies is an important health issue.
 LycoD3 aims to overcome metabolic difficulties with D3 supplements.